confluentinc/examples/ccloud/docs/replicator-to-cloud-configuration-types.rst

 |crep| has an embedded consumer that reads data from the origin cluster, and the |kconnect| worker has an embedded producer that copies that data to the destination cluster, which in this case is |ccloud|.
 To configure the proper connection information for |crep| to interact with the origin cluster, use the prefix ``src.``.
-|crep| also has an admin client that it needs for interacting with the destination cluster, and it can be configured with the prefix ``dest.``.
+|crep| also has an admin client that it needs for interacting with the destination cluster, and this client can be configured with the prefix ``dest.``.

 A |kconnect| worker also has an admin client for creating |ak| topics for its own management, ``offset.storage.topic``, ``config.storage.topic``, and ``status.storage.topic``, and these are in the |ak| cluster that backs the |kconnect| worker.
 The |kconnect-long| embedded producer can be configured directly on the |kconnect| worker or overridden by any connector, including |crep|.